GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/getstarted/tut-focus-mode/index.md

 ## Before you start {: #prereq }

-If you have not already, make sure you check out [Development Basics][doc-dev-basics], which covers what to expect during the development of an extension.
+If you have not already, check out [Development Basics][doc-dev-basics] to learn what to expect during the development of an extension.

 This is what the final file structure of this project will look like: